-6. Send him/her an email of encouragement Monday.
+6. Send them an email of encouragement Monday.
 That’s the day most pastors consider resigning and putting on a Walmart vest.

 5. Offer to babysit the pastor’s kiddos so the couple can have a date night.
 And provide the couple with a gift certificate to a restaurant—specifically, one without a drive-through.

-4. If someone gripes to you about the pastor, stop them cold with, “Have you talked to him/her about this?
-I don’t want to hear gossip.”
+4. If someone gripes to you about the pastor, stop them cold with, “Have you talked to them about this?
+If not, I don’t want to hear gossip.”

 3. Respect your pastor’s calling, education and experience.
 Too many laypeople believe they know more about running a church than the pastor.

-2. Invite them out to lunch—without “something important to talk about.”
-Just listen to him/her.
+2. Invite them out to lunch—without having “something important to talk about.”
+Just listen to them.
 Be an encourager!

 Copyright © 2017 James N. Watkins